-Berlin-based British composer Rebecca Saunders was granted the tenth Commission in 2018 and her work will be premiered at the Lucerne Festival 2021.
+Berlin-based British composer Rebecca Saunders was granted the tenth Commission in 2018 and her work premiered at the Lucerne Festival 2021.

 With her distinctive and intensely striking sonic language, she is one of the leading international representatives of her generation.
 Born in London in 1967, Rebecca Saunders studied composition at Edinburgh University with Nigel Osborne and with Wolfgang Rihm in Karlsruhe.